Arthur Mund

-Arthur Mund (born 10 February 1899, date of death unknown) was a German diver who competed in the 1928 Summer Olympics.
+Arthur Mund (10 February 1899 - 14 November 1990) was a German diver who competed in the 1928 Summer Olympics.
 He was the husband of Margret Borgs who was also a diver representing Germany at the 1928 Olympics.
 Their son Günther Mund and daughter Lilo Mund too were Olympic divers, who both competed for Chile.
-Arthur Mund was born in Halberstadt.
+Mund was born in Halberstadt.
 In 1928 he finished fifth in the 3 metre springboard event.